 My über talented friend Jennifer of withHEART is hosting a holiday tour series that is supposed to highlight each blogger’s traditions and meaning behind their individual decor.

-Everyone of us does something different and it is so interesting to hear.
+Every one of us does something different and it is so interesting to hear.
 Today Sarah M. Dorsey and Style House Interiors are sharing their Holiday with HEART with you and tomorrow you can continue at Simply Organized.
-But you should start at the beginning of the tours at my friend Jennifer’s (click HERE) to make sure you see them all.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.